Skip nav to main content.

 | First Aid Supplies Online

-April is first aid kit refill month at First Aid Supplies Online so this is probably a good time to explore what constitutes and quality first aid kit refill Although best first aid practices are universal it is usually approached from slightly different perspectives.
+April is first aid kit refill month at First Aid Supplies Online, so this is probably a good time to explore what constitutes and quality first aid kit refill.
+Although best first aid practices are universal it is usually approached from slightly different perspectives.

 Workplace first aid should consider not only best practices but OSHA regulations and ANSI standards as well.
 For the record, we recommend that you don’t be limited by these governmental standards even if you are refilling a workplace first aid kit.
 Those government regulations establish what they call the “minimum requirement for a workplace first aid kit.”
 We covered those requirements in previous blog posts and you can read them here:

 Suffice it to say that all of our industrial first aid refill kits are stocked to meet or exceed these requirements and address standard first aid best practices.
-We like to refer all of our business customers to our do it yourself interactive order form and first aid inventory worksheet.
+We like to refer all of our business customers to our do-it-yourself interactive order form and first aid inventory worksheet.

 Having that distinction in mind, here are the basics on what to put in your first aid kit from the ground up.
 For clarity what we are discussing in this article is first aid, which is the assistance you render to any person who is suffering a sudden illness or injury.
 The focus of this assistance would be to sustain the life, prevent the condition from worsening, comfort and assist until medical attention can be obtained.

 Although the definition is short, the reality can be overwhelming or exceedingly simple.
-So we recommend being prepared for the worst and then bulk up on the stuff you are going to use on a day to day basis like adhesive bandages, antiseptics, instant cold packs, burn gel, and assorted gauze compresses, tapes and wraps.
+So, we recommend being prepared for the worst and then bulk up on the stuff you are going to use on a day to day basis like adhesive bandages, antiseptics, instant cold packs, burn gel, and assorted gauze compresses, tapes and wraps.

 Once you are confident that you have the bleeding control adequately addressed then you should consider CPR next.
 A good quality CPR Resuscitator is recommended but you could get by with a basic CPR Shield too depending upon budget and size constraints.